MY VOICE

-I want every child to become a well-informed change maker who can act as positive influencers for their friends and family.
+I want every child to become a well-informed change maker who can act as a positive influencer for their friends and family.
 I believe small actions from each of us can make a big difference to the world.

 I was honoured with the Points of Light Award by the PM Mr. Rishi Sunak and the commended by the Deputy PM Mr. Oliver Dowden.